JannikWempe/blog.jannikwempe.com/clh37xcx9000b09kx1wwo4e17.md

 ## About ChatBot UI

-> Chatbot UI is an open source chat UI for AI models.
+> Chatbot UI is an open-source chat UI for AI models.
 > – [ChatBot UI GitHub Repository](https://github.com/mckaywrigley/chatbot-ui)

 ChatBot UI is a NextJS app and has an interface that is familiar if you have used ChatGPT: